 A person who is fit and in good health can still develop unwanted fat deposits in the hips, love handles, buttocks, and other areas of the body for reasons that are beyond our control, including genetics.
-In these cases liposuction is used to improve body contour and create a more proportional body.
+In these cases liposuction can improve body contour and create a more proportional body.

 What is Liposuction?

 Liposuction uses suction to remove fat from the body.
 During liposuction, small, thin cannulas are inserted through tiny incisions in the skin.
-Fat is suctioned out of the body through these tubes as the tubes are moved under your skin to target particular fat deposits.
+Fat is suctioned out of the body through tubes.
+These tubes move under your skin to target particular fat deposits.